 Basil may have been the first thing I ever planted in the way of veggies and herbs.
 It is super simple getting basil to grow but it also tastes and smells great, and once the basil plant bolts it draws in pollinators like nothing else.

 I have grown so many different types of basil, too.
-I have grown Thai basil, Purple basil, Holy basil, Lemon basil, and more.
+I have grown many varieties of basil: Thai basil, Purple basil, Holy basil, Lemon basil, spicy globe basil, dark opal basil, and more.
 They are beautiful and make great container plants, too.
-Basil plant care isn’t difficult so it’s great to start with, let’s learn more:
+Basil plant care isn’t difficult, so it’s great to start with.
+Let’s learn more:

-Basil is one of the most-used herbs in many kitchens across the globe.
-While it is mostly associated with Italian cuisine and making Basil pesto, it’s also a popular herb in many Asian countries including India, Indonesia, Thailand, and Vietnam where it is used to flavor dishes like curry and salads.
+Basil is one of the most-used fresh herbs in many kitchens across the globe.
+While it is mostly associated with Italian cooking and cuisine and making Basil pesto, it’s also a popular herb in many Asian countries, including India, Indonesia, Thailand, and Vietnam, where it is used to flavor dishes like curry and salads.

-This herb is native to the tropical regions spanning from Central Africa to Southeast Asia which means it thrives in warm and sunny weather.
+This herb is native to the tropical regions spanning from Central Africa to Southeast Asia which means it thrives in sunny and warm weather.
 Depending on the species and cultivar, the leaves may taste somewhat like anise, with a strong, pungent, often sweet smell.

 Some of the most popular basil types and varieties grown in home gardens include:

 - Sweet Basil—the most common basil sold in grocery stores.
 It has an anise-y taste.

 - Genovese Basil—a variety with larger leaves than Sweet Basil but with the same flavor profile.

 - Cinnamon Basil—a type of basil with green foliage, purple flowers, and a spicy cinnamon scent.